romeovs/homerun/README.md

       homerun
 ```

-The initialisation script will automatically add every `bin/` directory
+The initialization script will automatically add every `bin/` directory
 to your `$PATH` variable.

 To enable this, add this to your shell's rc file:
 ```sh
 source "$XDG_CONFIG_HOME/homerun/initialize"
 ```

+If you have scripts that you want to keep in the config repo, but that do not
+need additional configuration, put them in `$XDG_CONFIG_HOME/bin`, this path
+will also be added to `$PATH` by homerun's initialization script.

 ## wrapping up